Asymptotic cohomology vanishing and a converse to the Andreotti-Grauert theorem on surfaces: Introduction

-In the condition (D), the projectivity of $X$ is effectively worked when we construct a curve where the degree of $L$ is positive.
-Note that the equivalence between the condition (B) and (C) due to \cite{So78}.
-The original part of this paper is to construct a hermitian metric whose curvature is $q$-positivity from the condition (B).

-In section 4, we consider Zariski-Fujita type theorems (Theorem \ref{non-ample}) in order to investigate the $q$-positivity of a big line bundle.
-It reduces $q$-positivity of big line bundles to that of the restriction to the non-ample locus.
-That is, a converse of the Andreotti-Grauert theorem for a big line bundle is reduced to the case of smaller dimensional varieties.
-See \cite{ELMNP} or \cite[Section 3.5]{Bou04} for the definition and properties of a non-ample locus.
-(Sometimes, a non-ample locus is called an augmented base locus or a non-K\"ahler locus.)
+In section 4, we consider the Zariski-Fujita type theorem (Theorem \ref{non-ample}) in order to investigate the $q$-positivity of a big line bundle.
+In particular, we know that the converse of the Andreotti-Grauert theorem for a big line bundle is reduced to the case of varieties of smaller dimension (the non-ample locus).

-\begin{theo} Assume that $L$ is a big line bundle on a smooth projective variety and the following condition $\mathrm(*)$ holds.